gomorpheus/morpheus-docs/provisioning/blueprints/terraform.rst

 - **BRANCH OR TAG:** The branch in which your configuration resides
 - **WORKING PATH:** The path to your configuration files
 - **CONFIG:** Your selected config file
 - **TFVAR SECRET:** Select an existing TFVar-formatted Cypher.
-See the Cyphers section or |morpheus| docs for more information on Cyphers
+See the Cyphers section of |morpheus| docs for more information on Cyphers
 - **OPTIONS:** Enter any additional options, such as a variable definition

 Once finished, click :guilabel:`COMPLETE`.